scottvr/recoverlette/README.md

 ## Authentication Flow

 This script uses the `DeviceCodeCredential` from the `azure-identity` library.
-When you run it for the first time (or after credentials expire):
+When you run it for the first time (or after credentials expire / cache is cleared):

 1. It will print a message like: `To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code XXXXXXXXX to authenticate.`
 2. Copy the code (e.g., `XXXXXXXXX`).